-1. Pain Management:

-- Dr. Mobley will give you a narcotic pain medication to help control your pain after surgery.
+- 4. Pain Management: - Dr. Mobley will prescribe you a narcotic Pain Medication to help control your pain after surgery.
 They will explain in detail how and when to use them.
-If you have any allergies or issues (nausea, itching, or sensitivities) with a certain pain medication, please let them know in advance, so they are able to give you a more compatible pain medication prescription. - Tylenol is the ONLY over-the-counter pain medication you are able to take after surgery for seven days.
-No aspirin, Alleve, or Ibuprofen.
-They can all cause bleeding. - Common side effects of narcotics include:

-- Constipation: Take a stool softener (MiraLax), increase fluids, walk more. - Nausea: Decrease narcotics, use a suppository, and take medication with food. - Loss of appetite: This will improve over time and once you stop taking the narcotic. - Sleepiness: This will improve once you stop taking the narcotics. - You should NEVER drive or consume alcohol while taking narcotic pain medication.
+If you have any allergies or issues (nausea, itching, or sensitivities) with a certain pain medication, please let them know in advance, so they are able to give you a more compatible pain medication prescription. - Tylenol is the ONLY over the counter pain medication you are able to take after surgery for seven days. - Common side effects of narcotics include: - Constipation: Take stool softeners (MiraLax,) increase fluids and walk more. - Nausea: Decrease harcotics, Use a suppository, and take medication with food & Aesthetics - Loss of appetite: This will improve over time and once you stop taking the narcotic. - Sleepiness: This will improve once you stop taking the narcotics. - You should NEVER drive or consume alcohol while taking narcotic pain medication. - 5.
+Activity/Exercise: - Following your surgery, NO strenuous activity or exercise should be performed for the first week. - Light mobility is encouraged and is vital to your recovery.
+Take short, frequent walks around your house to decrease the chances of any complications, avoid developing a leg blood clot, and maintain good circulation.

-2. Activity/Exercise:

-- Following your surgery, NO strenuous activity or exercise should be performed for the first week. - Light mobility is encouraged and is vital to your recovery.
-Take short, frequent walks around your house to decrease the chances of any complications, avoid developing a leg blood clot, and maintain good circulation. - Do not lie in bed for extended periods of time. - One week following surgery you can begin to increase your activity by 15% each day.
+- Do not lie in bed for extended periods of time. - One week following surgery you can begin to increase your activity by 15% each day.
 By the 14th day following surgery you should be back to your normal activities.